movementlabsxyz/MIP/MIP/mip-security_fallibility/README.md

 The Native Bridge design presented in [MIP-39](../mip-39/) has the following assumptions to achieve secure operation, and which we detail in [Motivation](#motivation).

-Given that these hold, the sum of the token supply of `$L1MOVE` and `$L2MOVE` is considered constant.
+Given that these hold, the sum of the token supply of `$L1MOVE` and `$L2MOVE` is equal to `MOVE_MAX`.
 To improve the security of the relayer and protect the total token supply against violations of the above assumptions, we propose several safety mechanisms:

 1. The token supply of `$L1MOVE`, as well as `$L2MOVE` cannot exceed the total supply individually.
 1. The bridge transfers are rate limited, and where the increase of that rate can only be increased by a governance body.